rahulhcst/unocoin_assignment_second_round/README.md

 This is the CLI based programs.

+This task is completed using the **Strategy Design Pattern**.

 Following are the steps to run this program:
 1. Open console and cd into "unocoin_assignment_second_round" directory and type:

         php artisan student

-2. Then you are required to input number of students name.
-To stop entering students name leave the input field blank and hit return (enter).
+2. Then you are required to input number of students.
+Invalid input will exit the program.

 3. Then you are required to input students name.
 To stop entering students name leave the input field blank and hit return (enter).

+4. Then you are required to input number of students.
+Invalid input will exit the program.

-3. Then you are required to input subjects name.
+5. Then you are required to input subjects name.
 To stop entering subjects leave the input field blank and hit return (enter).

-4. Then you are requird to enter subject marks for each student for each subject.
+6. Then you are requird to enter subject marks for each student for each subject.
+Default is marks is 0.

+7. Then enter subjects or total marks on which the list will be sorted.

+8. Then enter the order to sort the list ascending or descending order.

+9. Then you have to select a sorting algorithm to sort the result from the algorithm options: Quicksort, Mergesort, Selection Sort, Heapsort.

-5. Then it will be print the output after performing quick sort
+10. Then it will print the output after performing quick sort.

+11. If you want to again sort with different options press 'Y' else 'N' to exit.

 Example output